Dunn wins cash prize in virtual contest

 “I got this idea because my dad had an alfalfa hay buyer that he had a connection with, and he was interested in buying wheat straw,” Dunn said.
 “So, that’s where I got the idea to sell wheat straw to the buyer.”

-Carolyn Dunn said her son’s plan involves buying straw in the field after wheat harvest, renting a tractor and baler, doing the work of baling the straw, picking it up out of the field, and loading it out to ship to the customer.
+The plan involved buying straw in the field after wheat harvest, renting a tractor and baler, doing the work of baling the straw, picking it up out of the field, and loading it out to ship to the customer.

-“It is right up his alley, so it doesn’t surprise me at all,” Carolyn Dunn said.

-To visually represent the costs of loading out the hay for the video pitch, Carolyn said he created a short video clip showing the process of hooking a flatbed trailer to the semi, taking it to another corner of the farm, and using a tractor to load bales of hay onto the trailer.
+To visually represent the costs of loading out the hay for the video pitch, Dunn created a short video clip showing the process of hooking a flatbed trailer to the semi, taking it to another corner of the farm, and using a tractor to load bales of hay onto the trailer.

-“That’s the stuff behind the scenes that nobody would’ve seen in that competition but I thought ‘OK, he’s capable!
-He can do this,’” Dunn said.

 Though participants are not required to actually carry out their proposed projects after pitching their ideas, Dunn said he does plan to work on and carry out his project.
 In the future, he would like to attend Kansas State University to pursue an agriculture-related degree.